hkparker/Wave/README.md

 # Wave

-Wave is a wireless Intrusion Detection System and 802.11 visualizer.
+Wave is an 802.11 intrusion detection system, visualizer, and analytics platform.
 Wireless data is sent from [collector](https://github.com/hkparker/collector)s to Wave where it is analysed by various engines.
-In early development.

 ## Developing